Purgatorio: Beatrice's arrival

+From that most holy wave I now returnedto Beatrice; remade, as new trees arerenewed when they bring forth new boughs, I waspure and prepared to climb unto the stars.

+Location, shape, and size

+Scholars have long debated the location, shape, and size of various geographic features in the Divine Comedy using astronomical and geometric calculations.

+Dante tells us that Mount Purgatory is at the antipodes of Jerusalem, in the South Pacific.

+In the Renaissance, Antonio Manetti and Alessandro Vellutello proposed models which Galileo Galilei refuted in his On the Shape, Location, and Size of Dante's Inferno.
+In the 20th century, Rodolfo Benini and Ideale Capasso, and in the 21st, Claudio Facciolo contributed to the debate.
+The calculations result in an area between 115.6 and 1243 km² and a height between 11.4 and 192 km high.
+The slope would have been between 23° and 37°.

 In the arts

-The Divine Comedy has been a source of inspiration for countless artists for almost seven centuries.
-While references to the Inferno are the most common, there are also many references to the Purgatorio.
+The Divine Comedy has been a source of inspiration for numerous artists for over seven centuries.
+While references to the Inferno are the most common, there are also references to the Purgatorio.
 Franz Liszt's Symphony to Dante's Divina Commedia (1856) has a "Purgatorio" movement, as does Robert W. Smith's The Divine Comedy (2006).
 Chaucer and others have referenced the Purgatorio in their writing.
 Many visual artists have depicted scenes from the Purgatorio, including Gustave Doré, John Flaxman, Dante Gabriel Rossetti, John William Waterhouse, and William Blake.